FantasyPvP/fqntqpacks/README.md

 this may be useful if you regularly create resourcepacks and want to organise your projects in different folders.

+## platform support

+- developed on and tested for linux
+- should work on windows and mac as well as it's not using platform specific libraries

 ## how to use

 - you'll need a projects folder named whatever you want